dronecan/dronecan.github.io/GUI_Tool/User_guide.md

 * Thiemar muCAN
 * VSCOM USB-CAN

-Any other SLCAN adapter should also work with UAVCAN GUI Tool without issues.
+Any other SLCAN adapter should also work with DroneCAN GUI Tool without issues.

 ### Linux SocketCAN